amartinrmit/pypadf/demo/README.md

 We will create a mask file that is 1 for every pixel in the difraction pattern (essentially no mask) and save it to `./demo/output/mask`.

     python ../make-mask.py ./output/diff/hex_0.npy ./output/mask/hex_mask.npy

-#### View correlation (Not working)

-The generated config file from running `difftocorr.py` can be used to plot the q1=q2 plane of the correlation function.

-    python ../plotfxs3d.py --config ./configs/config_hex_a_corr_plot.txt

-To better see the correlation intensity, try chaning the colorscale:

-    python ../plotfxs3d.py --config ./configs/config_hex_a_corr_plot.txt --chigh 0.00005 --clow -0.00005

-You can also try correlating with fewer patterns, and replotting to see the difference.